How to Use this Site: The Business Research Launch Pad

 Below "Starting Points," you will find a button link to our "FAQs for Business Research"and below that, a button link to our "Course Guides for LSBE Assignments."These are the same links as on the Left Column, and they are listed twice because of their importance.
-Next is listed “Your Library at a Glance,” showing links to UMD Library collections, services and locations.
+Next is listed “Your Library at a Glance,” showing links to Kathryn A. Martin Library collections, services and locations.
 Next are links to “You Want to Find Books?”, and then, “You Want to Find Articles?” and then “How to Find the Business Databases?”

 Also included on this page are links to:

 - my blog, where I provide updates about changes to databases or new services;

 - LSBE Library Essentials, (listing the most important databases);